giuliaolivero/giuliaolivero.github.io/_pages/about.md

 I am a PhD candidate in the [Jeb E. Brooks School of Public Policy](https://publicpolicy.cornell.edu) at [Cornell University](https://www.cornell.edu).
 I am an applied microeconomist with interests in economics of the family, gender economics, and economics of migration.

-My work primarily focuses on how local labor markets and neighborhood characteristics shape economic outcomes for women and undocumented immigrants.
+My work primarily focuses on how local labor markets and neighborhood characteristics shape economic outcomes for more economically vulnerable populations.

 I work under the supervision of  [Doug Miller](https://publicpolicy.cornell.edu/people/douglas-miller/), [Matt Hall](https://publicpolicy.cornell.edu/people/matthew-hall/), [Eleonora Patacchini](https://www.epatacchini.com/)  and [Seth Sanders](https://publicpolicy.cornell.edu/people/seth-sanders/).